Mon - Fri 8:00 - 18:00 / Sunday 8:00 - 14:00

 Sydney Islamic Funerals

-We Provide All Types of
+We Provide All Types of Funeral Services you and your family.

 The body of the deceased is washed in a clean, secluded, and private place where clean water and soap are available.
 Gloves and aprons are always worn when handling and washing the deceased.
 SIF provides disposable gloves, aprons and face masks.
 This includes bins for general rubbish as well as hazardous waste bins for any contaminated waste removed from the body.

 The death certificate is a requirement of the NSW Birth Death Marriages office.
 A Death Registration Form (DRF) is completed for each death in NSW.
-Completing the DRS Form Sydney Islamic Funerals provides each family a bereavement package which includes the DRS form.

 What to do After Death